Summary

 The pool can also improve this algorithm or change it however they wish.

-For example the farmer can provide their own suggested_difficulty, and the pool can decide whether to update that farmer's difficulty.
+, and the pool can decide whether to update that farmer's difficulty.
 The pool should be careful to only accept the latest authentication_public_key when setting difficulty or pool payout info.
-The initial reference client and pool do not use the suggested_difficulty.
+The initial reference client and pool do not use the suggested_difficulty

 Making payments

-Note that the payout info can be changed through PUT /farmer.
+.
 The user can choose where rewards are paid out to, and this does not have to be an XCH address.
 The pool should ONLY update the payout info for successful partials with the latest seen authentication key for that launcher_id.